 Example, SFA Track and Field hosts the WAC Championship at SFA.
-Those students assigned to SFA Track and Field are required to attend and document the hours in Typhon as part of their required clinical assignment.
-These hours cannot be termed "volunteer hours".
-Students assigned to other clinical sites may gain experience at this meet without logging the hours in Typhon and counting the hours as volunteer, ONLY if the hours would exceed the weekly requirements and their current assigned clinical site does not have prior requirements for the student.
+ATS assigned to SFA Track and Field are required to attend and document the hours in Typhon as part of the required clinical course.
+These hours cannot be termed "volunteer hours."
+Students assigned to other clinical sites may gain experience at this meet without logging the hours in Typhon and counting the hours as volunteer, ONLY if the hours would exceed the weekly requirements and the current assigned clinical site does not have prior requirements for the student.